ZhuominChen0819/ZhuominChen0819.github.io/pages/about-me.md

 #### 2009-2013: Bachelor of Science (B.S.) with honors in Marine Science
 * <i><b>Ocean University of China</b></i>, Qingdao, China
+* My undergraduate project is to investigate the impacts of the Jiaozhou Bay Bridge on the tidal dynamics of the Jiaozhou Bay, Qingdao, China, using a high-resolution FVCOM model.

 ## <a class="radius button small" href="{{ site.url }}{{ site.baseurl }}/projects/">Check out my research projects ›</a>